Crimes (album)

+Background

+The Blood Brothers chose John Goodmanson as producer because they were fans of his work with Unwound, particularly 1996's Repetition.

-Lyrical content
+Lyrical content and cover art

 Much of the lyrics for the album are a political reaction to the mass media and the military policy of the Bush administration, inspired heavily by the election year of 2004.
 "I thought the collective dissent of our generation would bring about positive change.
 When that didn't happen I felt like the bottom had fallen out," vocalist Jordan Blilie commented.